DreamYuanStarSoul/AndroidHealthcareAppDevelopment/CompileError.md

 ```

 ##Gradle version xxxx is required
-1. In File-Setting-gradle, change the project-leveling settiong to auto
+1. In File-> Setting-> gradle, change the project-leveling settiong to auto
 2. In project_root/gradle/wrapper/gradle-wrapper.properties, change the gradle version to the wanted one
 ```
 distributionUrl=https\://services.gradle.org/distributions/gradle-2.10-all.zip